-Assessment and Monitoring
+Assessment and Reporting

-- Teachers will make continuous assessments and use these to annotate current planning and inform future planning.
-Staff will start by adjusting planning to reflect results of the children's prior knowledge on the subject. - Children will be involved in a process of self-evaluation and improvement. - The Y2 staff will assess children's level of attainment at the end of the KS1 programme of study. - Parents will have the opportunity to discuss their child's progress in relation to national expectations at Pupil Progress Meetings.
+- Class teachers will make continuous assessment and use these to annotate current planning and inform future planning.
+Staff will start by adjusting planning to reflect results of the children's prior knowledge on the subject. - Children will be involved in a process of self-evaluation and improvement. - Parents will have the opportunity to discuss their child's progress in relation to national expectations at parents' evenings.